SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 ## Why another web page about CCRI's historical Census of Canada resources?

-### Get to know what CCRI data is available and where you can access it
+### Get to know what CCRI data is available and where to access it

 This web posting introduces CCRI's ambitious range of Census data sources for Canada's decennial censuses, 1911, 1921, 1931, 1941 and 1951.